geotrev/bulba/README.md

 Use the CDN to skip packaging and use the library from the cloud.

 You can use Rotom with string or jsx renderers.
-Make sure to use the right version of Rotom for your renderer as shown below.
+Choose from the below peer scripts.

-**Omdomdom**:
+**Omdomdom (Template)**:

 ```html
 <!-- Development build -->